|

 0%

-Here are the ingredients listed for the ice cream and the cone.
+Here is the complete list of ingredients in McDonald’s vanilla ice cream and the cone.

 Vanilla Reduced Fat Ice Cream